Articles

 Importance of Effort Estimation in a successful project

 Effective effort estimation is one of the most challenging and important activities in any project.
 A conversion project is no different.
-The major pitfalls that clients fall into due to improper effort estimation are:

 - Underestimation